 3.50 Alysa: Some programs ask you to use a towel, or a binder or splint to ‘pull the muscles back together’.
 Should I do that?
 Does it help?

-I discuss the key differences + between MuTu System + other programs that use occasional or constant splinting.
+I discuss the key differences and between MuTu System and other programs that use occasional or constant splinting.

-I finish with a checklist of alignment tips, exercises + strategies to start putting your middle back where you want it!
+I finish with a checklist of alignment tips, exercises and strategies to start putting your middle back where you want it!